AMC straight-6 engine: 199

 The 199 CID engine was produced from 1965 through 1970.
-Rated at 128 hp @ 4400 rpm and 182 lbft of torque @ 1600 rpm, it was the standard engine beginning with the compact 1966 Rambler American series.
+Rated at 128 hp at 4400 rpm and 182 lbft of torque at 1600 rpm, it was the standard engine beginning with the compact 1966 Rambler American series.

 Navarro Indy

 Barney Navarro selected the 199 AMC engine to power a race car for the Indianapolis 500.
 Navarro had previously applied turbocharging to a variety of engines that led to the 199 engine's Indy-related application "based on a Stone-Age-strong Nash 6."

 This engine had not been used in an IndyCar.
 However, Navarro selected it "due both to its strong bottom end and thick cylinder walls."
 For the first Indy attempt, Navarro designed a fuel-injection system, a unique head, and a single turbo to achieve 550 hp at 6000 rpm.
 This was with the stock block featuring seven main bearings and large journal sizes, while the second block was drilled for four-bolt caps.
 Successive engines incorporated double turbochargers to produce 640–700 hp.

 Navarro fielded a 1964 Watson car with the AMC 199 engine for three years at the Indianapolis 500.
 However, the #50 Navarro-Rambler never qualified due to problems with drivers and with the suspension of the cars.
 The car was also entered at the 1971 IndyCar "Rafaela 300" season opener in Argentina.
 This was the car's fourth actual race start, and it began at 19 on the starting grid.
 Dave Strickland drove it for 45 laps.
 This car was then driven by Les Scott in practice for the 1971 Indy 500 race.
 The following year, another attempt to qualify was with Leon Sirois as the driver.

 An auction was held on 14 July 2005, to clear the remaining contents of the Navarro Engineering shop in Los Angeles.
 A private collector purchased a complete Navarro 700 hp 199 CID engine for $15,000.